 IAIC delivers an integrated approach to managing your portfolio with focused and balanced investment advice that’s unique to your financial situation.

-and have the discipline to stay focused.
-At IAIC our team of Portfolio Managers ensures that your portfolio is rebalanced applying the discipline of our investment philosophy and following our guiding principles below:
+Quality investing ensures you’re diversifying your investments and have the discipline to stay focused.
+At IAIC, our team of Portfolio Managers ensures that your portfolio is rebalanced by applying the discipline of our QSect™ investment principles.

 While ESG scores will impact our assessment of the value of a company, we will not base buy or sell investment decisions solely on ESG scores.
-We recognize that there are technical and operational difficulties in measuring and understanding ESG-related portfolio risks – for example, ESG reporting by companies and scoring by third-parties are not “exact sciences” and will continue to evolve.
+We recognize that there are technical and operational difficulties in measuring and understanding ESG-related portfolio risks.
+For example, ESG reporting by companies and scoring by third parties are not “exact sciences” and will continue to evolve.

 Socially Responsible Investing (SRI) involves ensuring we do not invest a client’s savings into companies that conflict with the client’s personal values.
 For example, a client may not want to invest in certain industries, such as alcohol, tobacco, weapons, fossil fuels, etc.

 Wherever possible, we accommodate a client’s SRI requests.

 IAIC’s investment management solutions include Customized Portfolios, Structured Products and ETF Select Portfolios.